inspec/inspec-aws/docs/resources/aws_transit_gateway_connects.md

 ## Parameters

-This resource does not require any required parameters.
+This resource does not require any mandatory parameters.

+For additional information, see the [AWS documentation on the `rwgrwgrwgrwg` resource]().
 For additional information, see the [AWS documentation on AWS EC2 TransitGatewayConnect](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-transitgatewayconnect.html).

 ## Properties